barbados-clemens/personal-site/blog/building-a-music-link-sharer-with-cloudflare-workers.md

 1. Perform a _search_ `https://music.calebukle.com/?q=some music I want to share`
 1. Go to each link, find the correct result
 1. Copy and paste the link to the respective link in the JSON
-1. Find the albumn art link and add to the JSON
+1. Find the album art link and add to the JSON
 1. Save a unique key, currently is a hash of the search plus some text to identify the album
 1. Run a local script to generate all the missing base64 images.
   - There's a default base64 image if I haven't done this yet.